dt3zr/leetcode/README.md

 ```

 ## Building Go Solutions
 Like the C++ solutions, each Go subdirectory contains the code solution.
-However, to run build and run the test
+However, to build and run the test
 we only need to run the go CLI in the solution directory.

 To build and run the test for **solveq**, run